-Viewing properties depending on your approach can be a very exciting prospect.
+Viewing properties, depending on your approach, can be a very exciting prospect.
 If you’re a first time buyer then it’s especially exciting to go through property pages, but a little word of warning.
-Even though you are viewing for a new home it’s important you keep your feet firmly on terra firma, after all this is probably the most important decision of your life and the biggest purchase.
+Even though you are viewing for a new home it’s important you keep your feet firmly on terra firma.
+After all, this is probably the most important decision and the biggest purchase of your life.
 Here are our top tips to help you get enjoyment out of the whole process.

 It’s not yet your home

 It’s very easy to get excited at viewing your first property.
 But it’s not yet your home and you should treat it like any building that just needs inspecting from a structural point of view.

 London is a fast moving market and properties come and go very quickly.
 If you see a property you like, make sure you do all your research first.
 This may result in the property going before you’ve had a chance to check out the area and someone getting in there before you.
 Buying on impulse could be your downfall, so try and stay calm.

 View the property a few times.
 This will give you a better feel for the area and make you more confident and happier in your final choice.

 Check the structure and condition of the walls internally when viewing properties

 You will inevitably get a survey done but don’t underestimate your own nose.
 Check internal walls and keep your nose open to damp, especially in areas where there’s water.

 Visit the property at different times.

 So you’ve gone there on a nice sunny midday and everything seems fine.
 But what you don’t know is that in the evening your next door neighbour has his band practice until midnight, or the local school a few hundred yards away have all the children passing your door making noise at just the wrong time.
 Visit the property in the morning afternoon and evening and where possible at the weekend you will see more people at home.